henrysun18/renju3d-server/README.md

 ## Setup
 1. Check out the source code inside a Google Compute Engine VM instance, via SSH.
 2. In Google Cloud Console, ensure Firewall for this VM is configured to allow Ingress into port TCP:8443 (e.g. 3 dots menu in VM instances page --> View network details --> Firewall burger menu tab --> Create Firewall rule)
-3. Inside the remote terminal, enter `cd ~/renju3d-server/go/src/server && go build && sudo go run .` If you see something like `sudo: go: command not found`, then follow [these steps](https://stackoverflow.com/a/71910152).
+3. Inside the remote terminal, enter `cd ~/renju3d-server/go/src/server && bash start_server.sh`.
+This will start the server in a background process, which continues running even after closing the SSH session.
+If you see something like `sudo: go: command not found`, then follow [these steps](https://stackoverflow.com/a/71910152).
 Note that sudo privileges are needed here for TLS related reasons, otherwise clients would fail to connect.
-4. Background the server process by following these [steps](https://stackoverflow.com/a/954415):
->`ctrl-z`
->`disown -h %1 && bg 1`
->`logout` (or `exit`)
+4. To restart the server, enter `bash kill_server.sh && bash start_server.sh`